Memphis City Schools: History

 In the mid-1960s, the district had about 130,000 students.
 The numbers of white students and black students were almost equal.

 In the mid-1960s, the district still segregated its schools.
 Daniel Kiel, a law professor at the University of Memphis who had authored publications about school integration in Memphis, said that the efforts to desegregate were, as paraphrased by Sam Dillon of The New York Times, "subterfuge and delay".
 Desegregation first began with the Memphis 13, a group of first graders.
 In 1973, the federal government ordered desegregation busing in Memphis.
 As a result, massive white flight occurred in Memphis City Schools.
 In 1973, the school district had 71,000 White students.
 In a period of four years, 40,000 of the White students left.

+In November 2009, Memphis City Schools won a grant of $90 million from the Bill and Melinda Gates Foundation.
+The gift of more than $90 million from Gates to fund plans and improve teacher effectiveness, including raising the bar for tenure and paying $6,000 incentives for high-quality new teachers who stayed at least four years.

 In July 2011, the Memphis City Schools Board of Commissioners voted to postpone opening Memphis City Schools indefinitely until the Memphis City Council provided money set aside for the school system.
 The incident was reported in national news.

 In 2011 Marcus Pohlmann, a Rhodes College political science professor, wanted to study the Memphis schools to compare performances of schools with low income student bodies and schools with higher income student bodies.
 He concluded that he was unable to do so because "There are no middle-class black schools in Memphis.
 They’re all poor."